Note

 function requires a time step and a tracks list as inputs.

 For both sensor management methods, the chosen actions are added to the sensor and measurements made.
-Tracks which have been observed by the sensor are updated and those that haven’t are predicted forward.
+Tracks which have been observed by the sensor are updated and those that haven’t been predicted forward.
 These states are appended to the tracks list.

-First a hypothesiser and data associator are required for use in both trackers.
+First, a hypothesiser and data associator are required for use in both trackers:

 from stonesoup.hypothesiser.distance import DistanceHypothesiser